akka/akka/akka-docs/src/main/paradox/testing.md

 ### Use Cases

-You may of course mix and match both modi operandi of `TestActorRef` as suits your test needs:
+You may mix and match both modi operandi of `TestActorRef` as suits your test needs:

  * one common use case is setting up the actor into a specific internal state